 Pie Crust

 • Make sure all your ingredients are cold.
-In the bowl of a food processor (or use a pastry blender and make the pie dough by hand), combine flour, sugar and salt.
-Pulse a couple times until whisked together.
-Add shortening and pulse until mixture resembles coarse sand, about ten 1-second pulses.
-Add butter and pulse until mixture resembles coarse crumbs with bits the size of small peas, about ten more 1-second pulses.
-Transfer mixture to a mixing bowl.
+In a bowl, whisk together flour, sugar and salt.
+Use a pastry cutter to cut the shortening into the dry ingredients.
+Cut in the butter until mixture resembles coarse crumbs with bits the size of small peas.
 Sprinkle cold water, one tablespoon at a time, over the mixture.
-Use a wooden spoon or spatula or mixture the dough until large clumps form.
+Use a wooden spoon or spatula to mix the dough until large clumps form.

 • Transfer dough to a lightly floured surface and use your hands to form the dough into a 8-inch disc.
 Wrap the dough in plastic wrap and chill for at least 30 minutes and up to 24 hours.